spraakbanken/swell-editor/README.md

 # SweLL normalization editor

-This is an editor for normalising, i.e. error annotating, learner texts.
+This is an editor for pseudonymizing, normalising, and correction annotating learner texts.

 Actually it is a glorified diff editor which makes a word-aligned parallel text, like this: